ARTICLE CATEGORIES

 Vegetables That Freeze Without Blanching

 Peppers (Bell & Hot) – You can freeze whole bell peppers without the tops and seeds, but it’s usually easier to slice them into slivers or dice them into useable sizes first.
-Make sure they are well-cleaned, deseeded, and then blot them dry before adding them into your air-tight freezer bags or containers.
+Make sure they are well-cleaned, deseeded, and then blot them dry before adding them into your airtight freezer bags or containers.
 I love freezing them in 1-cup portion sizes ready to be used in a stew, casserole, egg dish, or omelet as desired.

 Leeks – Rinse leeks and remove the top, base, and dark green leaves.
 Then slice, blot dry, and freeze in storage bags in ready-to-use portions suitable for a delicious winter soup, healthy quiche, or other yummy recipes!

 Onions – I am allergic to the bacteria that naturally develop on onions after harvesting, so I have to eat them fresh.
-However, if you’re like most people and able to eat them any time, freezing an abundant harvest will ensure you to have fresh produce later in the year.
+However, if you're like most people and able to eat them any time, freezing an abundant harvest will ensure you have fresh produce later in the year.
 They are so easy to freeze!

-Freezing Greens & Herbs
+Freezing Greens and Herbs

-Many greens and herbs can be frozen without blanching and stored in Ziploc® bagsGladware small containers for single-serving containers, or repurposed herb tubs I save for this purpose.
-Be sure to label your containers with the content and date!
+Greens and herbs can be frozen and stored in Ziploc® bags, Gladware small containers for single-serving portions, or repurposed herb tubs I save for this purpose.
+Be sure to label your containers with the contents and date!

 1. Place the greens loosely into a gallon Ziploc® bag without smashing them down and seal the bag.